vistadataproject/nodeVISTA/setupDocker/README.md

 * Witin the Windows VM, download and install [CPRS](https://www.osehra.org/content/install-vistarpms-clients)

 #### Connect CPRS in WindowsVM to nodeVISTA in docker
-__In Virtualbox:__ set networking to 'Bridged'
+* Virtualbox: set networking to 'Bridged'

-__On the Mac host:__ Obtain the __docker IP address__ of nodeVISTA
+* On the Mac host: Obtain the __docker IP address__ of nodeVISTA
 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999

-__In the Windows VM:__ Confirm the Windows environment can reach the NodeVistA docker environment
+* In the Windows VM: Confirm the Windows environment can reach the NodeVistA docker environment
 > ping -r 5 *__dockerIPaddress__*

-__In CPRS:__ Confirgure CPRS to connect to the nodeVISTA server:  Right-click on the CPRS icon and open its "Properties".
+* In CPRS: Confirgure CPRS to connect to the nodeVISTA server:  Right-click on the CPRS icon and open its "Properties".
 In the "Shortcut" tab, past the following in the "Target" field:
 > "C:\Program Files (x86)\VistA\CPRS\CPRSChart.ext" CCOW=diable s=*__dockerIPaddress__* p=9330 showrpcs